 The student should, of course, have a thesis advisor who approves the topic of the thesis and provides close supervision of the work.
 Furthermore, the student is expected to defend his or her thesis before a committee consisting of the thesis advisor, another scholar of faculty rank in the field of the thesis topic, and a member of the Honors College staff.
 The committee should be selected by the student and formed before the student starts working.
 The student should sign up for the Honors Thesis class, HON 4093, while writing the thesis.

 It is our goal to have most – if not all – defenses during Thesis Week, which will be held April 15-19, 2019.
 For students defending in Fall 2018, Thesis Week will be held November 26-30, 2018.
 Thesis defenses will take place in Nunnelee Hall classroom C302 located on the third floor) or Griffis Hall conference room C201 (located on the second floor).
-If the dates scheduled are not possible, the student should contact the Director of the Office of Undergraduate Research, Dr. Seth Oppenheimer, at email@example.com about other possible dates.
+If the dates scheduled are not possible, the student should contact the Associate Dean for Research, Dr. Seth Oppenheimer, at firstname.lastname@example.org about other possible dates.

 The student is expected to provide a draft of the thesis to his or her committee members with sufficient time to read it before the defense.